House Republicans push to link government funding to a citizenship check for new voters

 Talk of government shutdown resurfaces as Republicans consider tying voter ID to funding.

-Congress needs to approve a stop-gap spending bill before the end of the budget year on Sept.
-30 to avoid a government shutdown just a few weeks before voters go the polls and elect the next president.
+Congress must approve a stop-gap spending bill before the end of the budget year on Sept.
+30 to avoid a government shutdown just a few weeks before voters go to the polls and elect the next President.

-Johnson’s decision to combine the proof of citizenship mandate with government funding complicates prospects for getting that task done.
-The bill is not expected to go anywhere in the Democratic-controlled Senate, if it even makes it that far.
+Johnson’s decision to combine the proof of citizenship mandate with government funding complicates prospects for completing that task.
+The bill is not expected to pass the Democratic-controlled Senate if it even makes it that far.

-But the effort could help Johnson, a Louisiana Republican, next year should House Republicans retain their majority and he seeks to become speaker again.
-The vote also could give Republicans an issue to go after Democrats in competitive swing districts as Republicans make immigration-related matters a campaign cornerstone.
+But the effort could help Johnson, a Louisiana Republican, next year should House Republicans retain their majority, and he seeks to become Speaker again.
+The vote also could give Republicans an issue to attack Democrats in competitive swing districts as Republicans make immigration-related matters a campaign cornerstone.

 “Today, House Republicans are taking a critically important step to keep the federal government funded and to secure our federal election process,” Johnson said Friday.
 “Congress has a responsibility to do both, and we must ensure that only American citizens can decide American elections.”

 Democrats will oppose the GOP effort overwhelmingly and warn that any continuing resolution must have buy-in from both political parties.
-They said Johnson was making the same mistake then-Speaker Kevin McCarthy, a California Republican, did a year ago as he tried to placate conservatives.
-In the end, they rejected his efforts, forcing him to rely on Democrats to get a temporary spending bill passed.
-That fight led just a few days later to eight Republicans joining with Democrats in removing McCarthy from the speaker’s job.
+They said Johnson was making the same mistake then-Speaker Kevin McCarthy, a California Republican, did a year ago as he tried to appease conservatives.
+Ultimately, they rejected his efforts, forcing him to rely on Democrats to pass a temporary spending bill.
+That fight led just a few days later to eight Republicans joining with Democrats in removing McCarthy from the Speaker’s job.

 They said that if Johnson “drives House Republicans down this highly partisan path, the odds of a shutdown go way up, and Americans will know that the responsibility of a shutdown will be on the House Republicans’ hands.”